json-iterator/json-iterator.github.io/java-features.md

 JsoniterSpi.registerTypeImplementation(MyInterface.class, MyObject.class);
 ```

 This will use `MyObject.class` to create object wheree `MyInterface.class` instance is needed.
+This implementation relationship can also be specified using `@JsonProperty`.

 # Lazy is an option